-I came to Canada for an exchange program 5 years ago, and tbh, it was not what I wanted – at all.
-I was quite devastated by the results but I sucked it up and decided to go.
-What I thought will be a boring, non-exciting experience turn out to be one of the best times of my life.
-I came back, and felt like I was 22 again.
+I came to Canada for an exchange program 5 years ago, and tbh, I was extremely nervous and not excited for the semester.
+I had thought Canada was too far, I didn’t know anyone who was headed there, and I wasn’t sure if I would survive the cold.
+But, I still went ahead.
+What I thought will be a boring, non-exciting experience turned out to be one of the best times of my life!
+And I’ve always secretly made plans to go back (perhaps to stay longer).
+I went back recently, and felt like I was 22 again.
 It was refreshing, rejuvenating and an incredibly healing journey for me.

 Originally posted on beyondhijab.sg: